francescogerardomarra/its/modulo27/28_json.md

 ## 8. JSON Parsers

 ### Introduction to JSON Parsers
 A **JSON parser** is a tool or library that reads JSON data and converts it into a data structure that can be manipulated by a program.
-Parsing is crucial for working with JSON data in programming, as it allows you to load the data into a usable format (e.g., a dictionary, object, etc.).
+Parsing is crucial for working with JSON data in programming, as it allows you to load the data into a usable format (e.g. a dictionary, object, etc.).

 ### How JSON Parsers Work
 JSON parsers typically perform two main tasks: